 - The asset will be at risk if you are unable to maintain repayments

-If you are a sole trader who is struggling from business debt, get in touch with us on 0800 901 2475.
+If you are a sole trader who is struggling with business debt, get in touch with us on 0800 901 2475.
 We can provide you with the help and advice you need as well as finding you the solution to help you deal with your business debts.